verilator/verilator/docs/guide/faq.rst

 Yes, ideally run Ubuntu under Windows Subsystem for Linux (WSL2).
-Alternatively use Cygwin, though this tends to be slower and is not regurally tested.
-Verilated output also compiles under Microsoft Visual C++, but this is also not regurally tested.
+Alternatively use Cygwin, though this tends to be slower and is not regulary tested.
+Verilated output also compiles under Microsoft Visual C++, but this is also not regulary tested.

 Can you provide binaries?